devenom-id/Islam/basis-of-religion/Du'aa.md

 Source: Riyad as-Salihin 1465

-Abu Hurairah (May Allah be pleased with him) reported: The Messenger of Allah (ﷺ),said,
+Abu Hurairah (May Allah be pleased with him) reported: The Messenger of Allah (ﷺ)said,

 >"The supplication of every one of you will be granted if he does not get impatient and say (for example): 'I supplicated my Rabb but my prayer has not been granted'."
 [Al-Bukhari and Muslim].